DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/filtering.md

 # React Grid Data Filtering

 The Grid component supports filtering data by a column value programmatically or using the value an end-user types in the corresponding Filter Row editor.
-The filtering state management, Filter Row rendering and filtering logic are implemented in the following plugins.
+The filtering state management, Filter Row rendering, and filtering logic are implemented in the following plugins:

 ## Related Plugins